 Equifax itself coaxes consumers to give up personal information online.
 A contest to win World Series tickets and $3,000 asked Facebook users to submit a photo and short essay on what they would do with the money.

 Consumers share knowingly and unknowingly, through surveys, location-based services, searches, online resumes, photos, check boxes, check-ins, tweets and clicks.
 People have no time to read gobbledygook privacy policies; they simply click "I Agree."

-"The majority of consumers have no clue about the breadth of the information about them, where their information is residing and who has access to it," said John Ulzheimer, president of consumer education at SmartCredit.com, which offers consumers credit scores, identity protection and credit-monitoring services.
+"The majority of consumers have no clue about the breadth of the information about them, where their information is residing and who has access to it," says John Ulzheimer, president of The Ulzheimer Group, a credit reporting and identity-theft consultancy.